 2) You are capable.

 The first declaration requires no performance.
 All babies are lovable just the way they are.
 And we stay lovable.
 The second statement, You are capable, requires a journey to discover our gifts, passions and strengths.
 And then we need a willingness to use those gifts to make a meaningful difference.
+Most of us desire some sense of life purpose.

 And of course, I add, You are resilient as we can all benefit from the ability to bounce back from life’s challenges.

 As human beings we will make errors.
 In order for us to bounce back from those errors we need a dose of, guess what?
+Yes, compassion for both ourselves and others.
+We need to let one another off the hook of the perfection trap.

-Compassion and Self-Compassion is the Answer
+Self-Compassion and Compassion are the Answer

 The Cambridge Dictionary define compassion as